awslabs/aws-amplify-serverless-plugin/README.md

 For the `appsync` type, the extension of the file is checked.
 Supported formats include `flow`, `ts` (for TypeScript), `scala`, and `swift`.

+Cross stack `appClient` / `identityPool` configuration only supports `Amazon Cognito User Pools`.
+Other providers like Google are not tested or implemented yet.

 See the `example` directory for a complete sample of an AWS AppSync client deployment with Amazon Cognito user pools.

 ### Another Example